-Full-time courses of four years' duration leading to the degree of Bachelor of Science are offered in Food Technology, Industrial Chemistry, Ceramic Engineering, Polymer Science, Applied Geography, Metallurgy, Applied Geology, Textile Technology and Wool Technology.
-Four-year courses leading to the degree of Bachelor of Engineering are also offered in Chemical Engineering, Fuel Engineering and Mining Engineering.
+Full-time courses of four years' duration leading to the degree of Bachelor of Science are offered in Food Technology, Industrial Chemistry, Ceramic Engineering, Applied Geography, Metallurgy, Applied Geology, Textile Technology and Wool and Pastoral Sciences.
+Four-year courses leading to the degree of Bachelor of Engineering are offered in Chemical Engineering and Mining Engineering.